greybax/greybax.github.io/source/posts/2020-05-13-how-to-fix-security-vulnerabilities-in-npm-yarn-dependencies.md

 * [Detailed information and remediation guidance for known vulnerabilities](https://snyk.io/vuln)

-Happy fix vulnerabilities and make your code safe! :y:
+Happy fix vulnerabilities and make your code safe! ✌🏼